This article was updated on July 21, 2018.

 1. Monitor and Incentivize Employee Engagement

 Performance-based pay has been a major trend over the last few years throughout health care, and while metrics such as patient satisfaction and cost control should be incentivized, so should employee engagement.
 High turnover rates come with a high price, and a lack of employee engagement directly affects patient care and cost control.
-A Gallup poll found that higher levels of engagement by nurses led to lower patient mortality and fewer medical complications.
-As the old saying goes, "that which gets rewarded, gets done."

 2. Leverage HCM technology as an Engagement-Driving Tool